 Rachio and Skydrop sprinkler controller

 The robust Works with Nest platform is ultra impressive and integrates with a variety of smart home devices.
 This opens up so many possibilities for automating your home and making it truly smart.
 For example, you can easily:

 - Tell Google to cast the live stream from your Nest Cam to your Chromecast on the TV

 - Have Echo Show or Dot display a live stream of your Nest Cam

 - Automate your camera with your Nest x Yale lock and Nest thermostat to lock your door, turn down your thermostat, and arm your security cameras when you leave home

-In the end, each camera in Wyze Cam vs Nest vs Arlo has its place in your smart home.
+In the end, each camera between Wyze Cam, Nest, and Arlo has its place in your smart home.
 Our pick?
 Well based on this comparison, our overall winner is…

-Of course, the comparison Wyze Cam vs Nest vs Arlo is not exhaustive.
+Of course, comparing these cameras is not exhaustive.
 These days, there are too many WiFi security cameras to count.
 Even Wyze, Nest, and Arlo have additional cameras worth noting.

 Wyze recently announced their Wyze Cam Pan, which scans the room for motion, and then follows it while recording.
 The camera is much larger, but its price is only $10 higher than the original.
 You’ll want to check it out if Wyze Cam is your favorite and you want the flexibility of panning.